 We'll be the first to admit that Snapchat is so simple it's almost confusing.

-The app's main screen is your camera view, and that can be initially a little jarring or weird to navigate around.
+The app's main screen is your Camera screen, and that can be initially a little jarring or weird to navigate around.
 Try to remain calm however and keep reading to learn exactly how Snapchat works.
 By the time you're done our mini tutorial, you'll be snapping like a 14 year old.

 First thing's first: Download Snapchat (it's free) and create an account and user ID.
-Once that's done, the app will always open and show the camera view straightaway.
-The camera view serves as the main screen.
+Once that's done, the app will always open and show the Camera screen straightaway.
+The Camera screen serves as the main screen.

 The top left-hand corner has a flash icon for toggling your camera's flash, while the top-right corner has a camera button for toggling the camera between front- and rear-facing mode.
 The top-center area has a ghost icon, which if tapped, opens up your Profile screen.

-On the bottom of the camera view there is a big round camera button in the center for taking photos and videos (aka snaps).
+On the bottom of the Camera screen there is a big round capture button for taking photos and videos.
 Hold the camera button down to record a video with sound, or tap the camera button to take a picture.

 The bottom left-hand corner of the main screen has a square icon that will display in numbers how many unread snaps are waiting for you.
 Tap it or swipe from left to to right to access your Chat screen and view any unread snaps.
-From the Chat screen you can directly message friends, or search.
+From the Chat screen you can directly message friends and search.

-While on the main screen, tap the large camera button to take a snap, or hold down to record a video.
-Once you've finished, a preview screen will appear with options for customising, adjusting length, sending the snap, and more.
+While on the main screen, tap the large capture button to take a snap, or hold it down to record a video.
+Once you've finished, a preview screen will appear with options for adding filters, adjusting view length, sending the snap, and more.
 There’s a timer button in the top left-hand corner, followed by a save button to download your snap to the Memories section, and another button to add a snap to your story.

 Simply use your finger to select a colour and start tracing or drawing whatever you want on the snap displayed in the preview screen.
 You can also tap anywhere on the preview screen to access a keyboard and add text (but only after you tap-to-close the colour slider).
 It's pretty simple, actually.